How to Transition From FTE to Self-Employed (Guide)

 Confidence is also integral to being an elite salesperson.
 Learn more in the MBO Partners blog, “How to Become a Better Salesperson.”

-Now that you have determined your mental readiness, it is time to begin to prepare for your transition.
-In this section, we will discuss steps that you can take to prepare for your independent career.
+Now that you’ve determined your mental readiness, it’s time to begin to prepare for your transition.
+In this section, we’ll discuss steps that you can take to prepare for your independent career.

-Before you make the transition, it is critical to have a plan for your finances.
+Before you make the transition to become an independent contractor, it’s critical to have a plan for your finances.

 You should either: